-1 On the toolbar, select the Transform Job tool.

-2 Do one of the following:

-• On the toolbar, under Position, type x/y coordinates for the top, left-hand corner of the page.
+- 1 On the toolbar, select the Transform Job tool. - 2 Do one of the following: - On the toolbar, under Position, type the x or y coordinates for the top, left-hand corner of the page.

-By default, Template Manager displays the x/y coordinates of the printer's non-printable left and top margins.
-You can make Template Manager ignore the printer margins by typing x/y values of "0".
+By default, Template Manager displays the x and y coordinates of the printer's non-printable left and top margins.
+You can make Template Manager ignore the printer margins by typing the x or y values of 0.

-- On the toolbar, under Align, click a horizontal and vertical alignment type. - On the toolbar, under Margin, type a top, bottom, left, or right margin width (step and repeat only).
+- On the toolbar, under Align, click a horizontal and vertical alignment type. - On the toolbar, under Job Margin, type a top, bottom, left, or right margin width (step and repeat only).

-You can apply identical margins to all four sides by clicking the Link all Margins button, and defining a top margin only.
+You can apply identical margins to all four sides by clicking the Link all margins button, and defining a top margin only.